 From that moment onwards, as best I could, I did my research.
 I was so unwell I did not see how I could make it to my next birthday: I was 1 month away.

-Some of my major symptoms included: severe headache like a vice, walking in concrete, mixing up words, brain fog, exhaustion, not able to get out of the car to lift my kids or shop, back pain, chest pain, lots of sighing, brittle nails and hair, skin on chin irritated, sensitive teeth and gums, low moods, insomnia, tearful, constipation, freezing cold, heart palpitations….my adrenal glands were struggling too.
+Some of my major symptoms included: severe headache like a vice, walking in concrete, mixing up words, brain fog, exhaustion, not able to get out of the car to lift my kids or shop, back pain, chest pain, lots of sighing, yawning, un-refreshed sleep, brittle nails and hair, skin on chin irritated, sensitive teeth and gums, low moods, insomnia, tearful, constipation, freezing cold, heart palpitations….my adrenal glands were struggling too.

 I bought a medical thyroid book book which was a great starting point and I commenced the recommendations.
 I know you would think that as a Dietitian I would be an expert in nutrition, which I am!
 But the subject of auto-immune and supplements was lacking in my knowledge and so all news was new and I ate it all up.
 (With these new skills I now successfully treat patients today).